 Most households have something with tiny button batteries inside.
 Toys, hearing aids and musical greeting cards are common items powered by button batteries.
-As small as a centimeter, these batteries are a significant hazard—especially for young children who may put them in their mouth, nose or ears.
+These batteries can be as small as a centimeter and are a significant hazard.
+That's especially true for young children who may put them in their mouth, nose or ears.
 Among adults, elderly individuals may accidently swallow a hearing aid battery when distracted or confused.

 Button batteries can cause internal burns if ingested or inserted in the nose or ears.
-When ingested, these batteries can become lodged in the esophagus, causing a life-threatening medical emergency.
-Anyone choking or in respiratory distress from swallowing a button battery requires immediate medical assistance.
+When swallowed, these batteries can become lodged in the esophagus, causing a life-threatening medical emergency.
+Anyone choking or in respiratory distress from swallowing a button battery needs immediate medical assistance.
 Call 911 right away.

-Small in size, from less than 12 millimeters to larger than 20 millimeters, button batteries are an easy target for children.
-Be aware that children may ingest or insert button batteries in various orifices.
+Because they're small in size, button batteries are an easy target for children.
+Be aware that children may ingest or insert button batteries in their mouth, ears and nose.
 Burns can develop within two hours of exposure.
 Burns are thought to be caused by:

 Watch for these symptoms of a button battery lodged in the esophagus: